 What Runs On Battery Power

-Your RV will use battery power for overhead lights, vent fans, water pump, tongue jack, awning, Happi-Jac bed, in-sink garbage disposal, outdoor lighting, slide motors, propane leak detector, breakaway brake (on trailers).
+Your RV will use battery power for overhead lights, vent fans, thermostat, water pump, tongue jack, awning, Happi-Jac bed, outdoor lighting, slide motors, propane leak detector, breakaway brake (on trailers).

-There are also appliances that run on two of three different sources of energy:
+There are also appliances that run on two or three different sources of energy:

 - RV refrigerators use battery power for the control panel, but either propane or AC power for the cooling

-- The furnace uses battery power to run its internal fan and igniter, but propane for the heater
+- The furnace uses battery power to run its internal fan, igniter, and control board, but propane for the heater

-- Your water heater uses battery for its internal controls, but either propane or AC power for heating
+- Your water heater uses battery for its control board, but either propane or AC power for heating

 - If you have built-in generator (Onan) it needs battery to prime the pump and to start the engine.

 The item you’ll depend upon the most is the water pump, because you won’t get any water from your water tank without it.
 You won’t be able to shower without it, and you can’t even flush the toilet without it.
-Your furnace will be next most important, to keep you warm at night.
-Furnaces can be big battery hogs.
-A single 12 volt battery won’t last for more than a couple hours trying to run a furnace.
+Your lighting will be next most important.

 How Many Amp Hours (AH) Do I Need for Boondocking?